bayfrontmedia/bones-service-rbac/docs/models/users.md

 **Description:**

-Delete all unverified users created and never updated, or last updated before timestamp.
+Delete all unverified users created and never updated.

+NOTE: When $new_users_only is false, existing users who update their email address but have not yet verified it will be removed.

 **Parameters:**

 - `$timestamp` (int)
+- `$new_users_only = true` (bool): When `false`, users last updated before the timestamp will also be removed

 **Returns:**